functorz-tech/momen_doc/template/mobile-auto-repair-ai-scheduler.md

 {% hint style="info" %}
 Before using this template, you'll need to configure your own API so the AI can schedule events in your calendar.
 Additionally, you’ll need to adjust the permission settings to ensure that only you and your staff can manage the dashboard, while users only have access to the conversation page.

-You'll also need to set up the permission setting so that only you and your staff can manage the dashboard, while your users can only access the conversation page.
 {% endhint %}

 #### **1. Google Calendar Setup**